performance appraisal

 Rater Errors in Recall, Rating Process, and Observation

 Additionally, the employee’s performance and development are stunted without honest feedback.
-Give your employees constructive feedback to help them grow and succeed.
+Give employees honest and constructive feedback to help them grow and succeed.
 This provides them with a clear path to follow that showcases their potential.

 Drive Effective Performance

 In addition, create policies to regulate these reviews.
-If there are concerns about getting value from appraisals, you can start by evaluating a single department’s needs.
+If there are concerns about getting value from appraisals, you can start with a set plan based on department needs.
+You can find more tools to develop and perform affective appraisals with our HR eSolutions platform.

 Additional Reading